EQAR/internal-handbook/docs/admin-it.md

 Login at: <https://cloud.eqar.eu/> (with your EQAR username/email and your EQAR password)

-EQAR staff will see a group folder named `EQAR documents` in their home folder, which includes subfolders for different topics, projects and meeting documents.
+EQAR staff will see three group folders in their home folder:

+1. **EQAR documents**: includes subfolders for different topics, projects and meeting documents;
+2. **EQAR archive**: includes old EQAR documents that have been moved out of the synchronised EQAR\_DOC folder;
+3. **EQAR media**: is for large files, such as meeting recordings, to exclude those from automatic synchronisation; this folder might be backed up less frequently.

 EQAR committee members and externals will see the folder(s) of their committee/project in their home folder.

+Folders outside the shared/group folders can be used for personal documents and are only accessible by you, unless shared with other users/groups or externals by link.

 NextCloud includes two applications that allow collaborative text editing: